sparklingpandas/sparklingml/README.md

 The script `build_and_package.sh` builds & tests both the Scala and Python code.

-For now this only works with Spark 2.3.0, it needs some changes to support 2.3.1+.
+For now this only works with Spark 2.3.2, it needs some changes to support other versions.

 ### Tests